Dr. Bonham's Case: Background

 Bonham's successful writ worried the college, whose previous success with Popham and "keen cultivation" of same as well as Lord Ellesmere and other Crown officials had left them assured that their jurisdiction would be maintained.
 As such, the college appealed directly to the Crown officers, and on 1 May 1607, it met with a committee of judges at Ellesmere's house.
 The committee were Ellesmere, Popham, Thomas Fleming, two judges from the Court of Common Pleas and two from the Court of King's Bench.
-The judges all agreed that "for not well doeing useing or practicing the facultie or arte of physike or for disobedience or contempte donne and committed against anye ordynaunce made by the colledge... they may committ the offenders without bayle or mayneprise".
+The judges all agreed that "for not well doing using or practicing the facultie or arte of physike or for disobedience or contempte donne and committed against any ordinance made by the College... they may committ the offenders without bayle or mayne price".
 That success spurred the college to move against Bonham yet again, now by suing him in the King's Bench for £60 for maintaining an illicit practice.
 In a counterattack, Bonham brought a suit in the Common Pleas, requesting £100 (£) damages, and alleging that they had trespassed against his person and wrongfully imprisoned him "against the law and custom of this kingdom of England".